Hotmoka/hotmoka/README.md

 There is a Hotmoka node that implements such a Tendermint app, for programming in Takamaka over Tendermint.
-We have already used that node in the previous chapter, since that installed at `panarea.hotmoka.io` is one of such nodes.
+We have already used that node in the previous chapter, since that installed at `panarea.hotmoka.io` is a node of that type.
 Figure 35
 shows the architecture of a Tendermint Hotmoka node.
 It consists of a few components.